sohjunjie/AIAF-BC409/README.md

 5. Soh Jun Jie ([sohjunjie](https://github.com/sohjunjie))

 ## Package requirements
+Ensure that you are in the root directory of the project.
-Please install the required python packages with the following commands.
+Afterwards, install the required python packages using the following commands.
 ```
 $ pip install -r requirements.txt
 ```